 Basic Usage:

-In this section I’ll go through the hardware basics, as well as sending messages and starting activities.
+In this section, I’ll go through the hardware basics, as well as sending messages and starting activities.

 First up, looking at the buttons, you’ve got five normal buttons in total, plus the touchscreen.
 Then, there is a dedicated SOS button under a cover.
 There’s a power button up top, then two buttons on the left and right sides (and again, the SOS button is separate, I’ll dig into that lower down).

 You can perform just about all of the functions using regular buttons, rather than the touchscreen.
 Still, that touchscreen does exist, which can make some things faster (such as typing messages).
-Though, for typing long messages, I’d recommend just using your paired phone to it, and typing them out there.
+Though for typing long messages, I’d recommend just using your phone paired to it and typing them out there.
 Or, using voice messages on the Plus model.

 Thus, there are no issues with saltwater spray or anything else.
 In fact, I let it float in the saltwater for an hour or so on one of my sailing days…just for fun.
 Of course, you’d normally want it attached to your person if doing any water sport where detaching/ejecting oneself from the boat in question is a viable/likely/prominent scenario.

 For those diving, you can also get a dedicated waterproof case for it (good down to 100m/328ft).
-While the messages won’t transmit once underwater, this let’s you bring it down to that 100m depth, and then once you surface, you can send text messages to the boat that apparently left you in the middle of the ocean.
-I have one on order, but still hasn’t shipped yet.
+While the messages won’t transmit once underwater, this lets you bring it down to that 100m depth, and then once you surface, you can send text messages to the boat that apparently left you in the middle of the ocean.
+I have one on order, but it still hasn’t shipped yet.

-Note that the inReach Mini 3 case is physically different than the inReach Mini 2 case, and unfortunately, are not cross-compatible.
+Note that the inReach Mini 3 case is physically different than the inReach Mini 2 case, and unfortunately, they are not cross-compatible.

 Once powered on, it’ll by default show the time, along with battery status and date on the upper edge (it’ll also show if it’s sending messages here too):